nohren/MiniMax-Tree-AI-simulation/README.md

  Medium - depth 4

  Hard - depth 5
-"check-mate" (opposing player is out of viable options).

 **Inner Workings:**

 On player 1's turn, it will look n depth down the tree, it can spot a winning condition through recursion.
 A winning condition is recursed up from its leaves, depending on if the next node higher likes that condition (maximizing or minimizing), and will transmit the winning condition to the top of the tree.
 Player 1 will take the path with the greatest value (1).